elyxir4lyf/SQLProjects/PizzaDB/README.md

 > __Orders data Requirement__
 The following are requirements to be achieved with the orders data:
         1. Item name
         2. Item price
         3. Quantity
         4. Customer name
         5. Delivery Address

 > __Stock Control Requirements__
-The following are the requirements to be achieved with for stock control
+The following are the requirements to be achieved with for stock control:
         1. I wants to be abale to know when it's time ti order new stock
         2. To do this, we're going to need more information about:
             - What ingridient go into each pizza